fmidev/ml-oceanids/README.md

 These scripts use config files `harbors_config.json` and `training_data_config.json` where latter defines the column headers for predictors used in training the model.
 Also, KFold run creates location-specific config files for best train/validation dataset split (by years) and Optuna run creates location-specific config files for hyperparameters.

 First, to perform the K-Fold cross-validation (split input dataset to optimal training and testing sets by years), run `xgb-fit-KFold-era5-oceanids.py`.
 Result is printed to terminal and best split is written to location specific config file.
-Example usage: `python xgb-fit-KFold-era5-oceanids.py Vuosaari`.
+Example usage: `python xgb-fit-KFold-era5-oceanids.py Vuosaari WG_PT24H_MAX`.

 Second, to perform the Optuna hyperparameter tuning (https://optuna.org/), run `xgb-fit-optuna-era5-oceanids.py`.
 Check the results on your Optuna Dashboard view.
-Example usage: `python xgb-fit-optuna-era5-oceanids.py Vuosaari`.
+Example usage: `python xgb-fit-optuna-era5-oceanids.py Vuosaari WG_PT24H_MAX`.

 And then, to train the model with tuned hyperparameters, run `xgb-fit-era5-oceanids.py`.
 The fitted model is saved as a json file.
-Example usage: `python xgb-fit-era5-oceanids.py Vuosaari`.
+Example usage: `python xgb-fit-era5-oceanids.py Vuosaari WG_PT24H_MAX`.
 If you didn't use KFold or Optuna, you need to specify config files for hyperparameters and train/validation years split before running this script.

 <!--To create the cross-correlation matrix and correlation bar chart figures, run `cross-correlation-swi2.py`.-->